 The EDP Epoch Settings field contains the EDP epoch parameters of an EDP epoch sequence for the non-AP MLD.

 The Group ID field signals an identifier of the EDP group.
-Value 0 indicates the default group.
-Value 255 is reserved.
+The value (#1170) 0 indicates the default group.
+The value (#1170) 255 is reserved.

 …/…